 This workshop blew away all of my expectations.
-Wormlei was engaging, and interesting, and just overall fantastic.
+Wormeli was engaging, and interesting, and just overall fantastic.
 He looks a bit like Steve Martin, and has a similar sensibility.
 It felt as though I was completing professional development with a very knowledgeable stand-up comedian.

 In my class, I had to make quite a few decisions before I could implement SBG.
 Once I started with a particular system, I couldn’t really change it within the school year.
 APUSH moves too fast, and ultimately, I would just confuse the students.

 First I had to deal with the fact that APUSH combines skills and content.
 How would I assess the skills, and how would assess the content?
 Would I assess both at the same time?
 Switch back and forth?
 Only consider content or skill?

 Eventually, I decided to assess content directly through the stimulus based multiple choice.
 On each test, I would include 5 SBMC for each Key Concept (1.1, 1.2, 1.3 etc.).
 The students would also need to know content for the short answer questions and the essays, but they would be labeled as skills.
 I know this seems like a very small sample, however, the SBMC take a while for students to complete, and they are hard to come by.